forc-db/ForC/how_to/edit_the_data_(overview).md

 # How to edit ForC Data (Basic instructions)
 We strongly recommend that you discuss any substantive changes with the database PI (@teixeirak) before proceeding.
 Also, if  you are planning to make a contribution that will take more than a few hours to complete, we recommend creation of an issue in Github to alert database owners about the changes intended to be made.
 This will avoid potential duplication of efforts / conflicted versions and allow database owners to provide any necessary guidance.

+**We advise you read through this guide in full _before_ entering data.
+Please direct any questions to database moderators.**

 ## Setting up to edit ForC on your desktop

 1. Download the [Github desktop application](https://desktop.github.com/) and create a new branch in Github in the [ForC](https://github.com/forc-db/ForC/tree/master/data) repository with your username as the branch name.
 This allows you to edit the data on your own, and then when you’re finished, a moderator will review the changes you’ve made before they are merged with the data in the master branch.